Selling Your Home – Common Q&A About Selling Your Home

 How do I prepare the house for sale?

-First and foremost, put it in the best condition possible, especially if you are in a market with few buyers and lots of homes for sale.
+First and foremost, put it in the best condition possible.
 That means taking care of any major repairs that could deter a buyer (such as replacing any broken windows or replacing a leaky roof) if you can afford it.
-Next, work on your home's curb appeal.
+Next, work on your home’s curb appeal.
 Make sure your landscape is pristine.
 Mow the grass, clean up any debris and weed the garden beds.
 Plant a few annual flowers near the entrance or in pots to be placed by the door.
-Other quick fixes that don't cost a lot of money but can help you get top dollar for your home:
+Other quick fixes that don’t cost a lot of money but can help you get top dollar for your home: